 The ACCESS CONTROL > Authentication page allows you to specify the parameters and resources to bind a configured authentication database with your service and configure authentication of users.

 Steps to associate an authentication database server with your website:

-- Click Edit next to that Service.
-The Edit Authentication Policy window appears.
+- Click Edit next to that service.
+The Edit Authentication Policy window opens.

 - Specify values to other parameters as required and click Save.